swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ### Property delegate types

 A *property delegate type* is a type that can be used as a property delegate.
-There are three basic requirements for a property delegate
+There are two basic requirements for a property delegate
 type:

 1. The property delegate type must be defined with the attribute `@propertyDelegate`.
-The attribute indicates that the type is meant to be used as a property delegate type, and provides a point at which the compiler can verify the other consistency rules.
+The attribute indicates that the type is meant to be used as a property delegate type, and provides a point at which the compiler can verify any other consistency rules.
-2. The property delegate type must be generic, with a single generic type parameter.
-The type parameter will filled in with the type of the variable that uses the property delegate type.
-3. The property delegate type must have a property named `value` whose type is that of the single generic type parameter.
+2. The property delegate type must have a property named `value`, whose access level is the same as that of the type itself.
 This is the property used by the compiler to access the underlying value on the delegate instance.